TBD54566975/technical-proposals/tp025/README.md

 ## Additional Considerations

-1. Since this is a highly privileged operation, this TP suggests initially limiting it to the DID owner and potentially extending access to other actors later.
+1. Since this is a highly privileged operation, this TP suggests initially limiting access to the DID owner and potentially extending access to other actors later.

 1. Sync will likely need to have awareness of Snapshots messages.
 Consider a scenario where a DWN receives a snapshot containing messages it does not (no longer) have: